noisya55616/deca-notes/pi-notes/ba-core/customer-relations.md

 ## Standard: Understands the techniques and strategies used to foster positive, ongoing relationships with customers

+Most of these are for MC's: however, some of them do end up in roleplays.

 ### Performance Element: Foster positive relationships with customers to enhance company image.

 #### Performance Indicators: